dwihp2/node-messenger-test/README.md

 All the messages received from users are stored in a MongoDB Atlas database.
 Each website visitor has an unique id when he starts a Messenger conversation, making the storage of messages structured in an easy way.

-### Testing the code

-1. Testing the connection with the MongoDB, inserting a message was done [here](https://github.com/JusticeBringer/Node.js-Messenger-Bot/blob/master/src/controllers/messagesController.test.js)
-2. Testing the helper functions for the conversation with the Messenger Bot, such as extraction of user first name, birth date and other, was done [here](https://github.com/JusticeBringer/Node.js-Messenger-Bot/blob/master/src/controllers/chatBotController.test.js)
-3. Testing the rendering of "header" and "head links" was done [here](https://github.com/JusticeBringer/Node.js-Messenger-Bot/blob/master/src/controllers/headerController.test.js) and [here](https://github.com/JusticeBringer/Node.js-Messenger-Bot/blob/master/src/controllers/headLinksController.test.js)

 ### Technologies used